World shows solidarity, tightens security after Paris attacks

 German Chancellor Angela Merkel echoed Obama, saying “our free life is stronger than terror.”

-New York, Los Angeles, Boston and other cities in the United States bolstered security.
-Law enforcement officials said the beefed-up police presence was precautionary rather than a response to any specific threats.
+New York, Los Angeles, Boston and other cities in the United States bolstered security, but law enforcement officials said the beefed-up police presence was precautionary rather than a response to any specific threats.

-At dusk, the city was planning to light the square’s landmark arch in the blue, white and red of the French flag.

-Roya Hegdahl, a 21-year-old Columbia University student from Seattle, stood with a French flag draped around herself and her French roommate.
+Roya Hegdahl, a 21-year-old Columbia University student from Seattle, stood at the vigil with a French flag draped around herself and her French roommate.

-New York police marshalled about 200 officers and dozens of vehicles at Times Square in a show of force reminiscent of exercises staged in the months after the Sept.
+At Times Squares, the New York Police Department marshaled about 200 officers and dozens of vehicles at Times Square in a show of force reminiscent of exercises the NYPD staged regularly in the months after the Sept.
 11, 2001, attacks on the World Trade Center.

-In Los Angeles, the second-largest U.S. city, police stepped up patrols at concerts and other places with large crowds.
+In Los Angeles, the second-largest U.S. city, police said they stepped up patrols at concerts and other places with large crowds.

-About three dozen people gathered outside the Islamic Center of America in Dearborn, Michigan, to mourn the attack in Paris and bombings in Lebanon this week that killed 43 people.
-Dearborn has one of the highest concentrations of Muslims in the United States.

-“I would encourage people to look more into Islam and what Islam is all about before they judge and say, that was a Muslim attack,” said Nisreen Salame, one of those at the vigil.

-Western security sources said the attack on Paris was one of the “nightmare” scenarios for police forces: several well-planned attacks with advanced weaponry on unarmed civilian revellers across a densely populated capital.
+Western security sources said the attack on Paris was one of the “nightmare” scenarios for police forces: several well planned attacks with advanced weaponry on unarmed civilian revelers across a densely populated capital.

 The attacks included explosions outside a stadium where the French and German men’s national soccer teams were playing an international match.

-The U.S. National Football League said it would increase security and beef up law enforcement presence at stadiums this weekend as a precaution.
+In response, the National Football League said it would increase security and beef up law enforcement presence at stadiums this weekend as a precaution, even though there was no known threats to any of the venues.

 Islamic State militants said the attack was designed “to teach France, and all nations following its path, that they will remain at the top of Islamic State’s list of targets”.